andrew/ultimate-awesome/README.md

 - [awesome-ansible-roles](https://github.com/brpaz/awesome-ansible-roles) - A collaborative curated list of awesome Ansible roles.
 - [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-coding-and-designing](https://github.com/CodeDesignInitiative/awesome-coding-and-designing) - Sammlung toller Lernquellen – kommentiert und erprobt.
-- [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
+- [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .